pdanford/launch_ec2_spots/README.md

-3. Placement:AvailabilityZone specified in launch spec file as in the above example; if AvailabilityZone is set to something like "us-east-1" instead of a proper "us-east-1c", then the placement will be in the region us-east-1 and the actual zone will be determined by Amazon.
+3. Placement:AvailabilityZone specified in launch spec file as in the above example; if AvailabilityZone is set to something like "us-east-1" instead of a proper "us-east-1c", then the placement will be in the region us-east-1 and the actual zone will be chosen by Amazon.
 In both cases, the region is derived from the AvailabilityZone value and overrides any region set by method 1 or 2.
 Setting a proper AvailabilityZone may be desirable when best historical spot price zone is a concern.